Installing agents remotely

 Select the agent role from the Role list.

-For information about teams, see Assigning teams to objects
+For information about teams, see Assigning teams directly to items

 - When you are done, click Save.